 There are 8 criteria that make you eligible for the GMAT.
 If you qualify for all the eight criteria then all you need to do is prepare and ace the GMAT.
-Which eligibility criteria are we talking about?
-These eight GMAT eligibility criteria are nationality, age, academic qualification, academic scores or grades, type of undergraduate program, medium of instruction, and the number of attempts.
+Which criteria are we talking about?
+These eight GMAT eligibility criteria are nationality, age, academic qualification, academic scores or grades, type of undergraduate program, the medium of instruction, and the number of attempts.

 This article is your complete guide to all that you need to know before you start preparing for your GMAT – covering the A-to-Z of the GMAT eligibility criteria.
 We’ve answered the most common questions that you, as a GMAT taker, will have before starting your preparation for the exam.

 If you’ve decided that the GMAT is the exam that suits you the best, it’s time to find out the GMAT eligibility criteria.

 In this section, we’ll cover questions related to the basic criteria determining the eligibility for the GMAT.

 GMAT eligibility criteria include